Tuscany:The Riviera Private 12 Days: Portofino, Florence, Fashion

 • 10

-Over the years it has become famous and a destination for many tourists, it is undoubtedly one of the most characteristic neighborhoods of Rome, with narrow streets and narrow colored alleys, full of Roman trattorias, craft breweries, markets, shops and artisan shops but also simple B & Bs cheap hotels.
+Over the years, it has become famous and a destination for many tourists.
+It is undoubtedly one of Rome's most characteristic neighborhoods, with colorful streets and narrow alleys, full of Roman trattorias, craft breweries, markets, small shops and artisan workshops, as well as simple B&Bs and affordable hotels.

 30 minutes Admission ticket free